Dowsing-Machine/Dowsing/README.md

 # Dowsing
 A Task-Driven Approach for Multiple-View Visualizations Dynamic Recommendation

 > NOTE: This project is still under development, some features may be temporarily unavailable.
+You can click [here](http://dowsing-machine.com) to view our demo.

 ## Development
 ### For frontend